 Use and Acceptance: Micro-credentials and digital badges are now widely accepted by employers as evidence of competency in specific skills.
 They have been in use for roughly ten years, notably in the IT arena, where IBM has been a leader.
 IBM needed to train personnel to support rapidly changing product needs.
 Rather than using extended training programs, they developed training for minimum skillsets, and deployed this through online media.
 They awarded micro-credentials to successful candidates, and issued digital badges to certify the awards.
 Many other companies, large and small, are now using digital credentials, as are many academic institutions, including the University of Houston, and also Harvard, Cambridge, and a large number of other universities.

-Students who have registered can withdraw from the course at any time.
+Learners who have registered can withdraw from the course at any time.
 However, participants need to withdraw two days before start of classes to receive a refund.
-If you have paid for the Bronze bundle (all three badges) and would like to withdraw after completing a badge, you may do so two days before the start of classes for the next badge to receive a refund for the remaining badges.
+If you have paid for all three badges and would like to withdraw after completing a badge, you may do so two days before the start of classes for the next badge to receive a refund for the remaining badge or badges.

 Recording Date: July 9, 2020

-Have Questions about the Sustainable Energy Development Program?
-Join program instructors on Thursday, July 9th from 10:00am - 10:45am to learn more and have your questions answered.
+Information Session for the Sustainable Energy Development Program held on Thursday, July 9th from 10:00am - 10:45am

 Info Session Slides DOWNLOAD SLIDES